gifvex/tea/exports/catch-moves/README.md

 The opposing Pokemon can now be caught, registered in the Pokedex, then sent to the PC as a bad egg.

 The run option may work too.
-Both catching and running will count as a vicory.
+Both catching and running will count as a victory.

 ### Marowak ghost